Heatblur-Simulations/f-4e-manual/src/dcs/bombing_computer.md

 #### Run-in Altitude

 Sets the altitude at which you want to start your bombing run.
-The run-in altitude must be held from the ingress point till bomb release.
+The run-in altitude must be held from the identification point till bomb release.
 You can set it in increments of 100ft per click.

 #### Run-in Speed